offbynull/coroutines/README.md

 ### Setup

-The project relies on bytecode instrumentation to make your coroutines work.
+The Coroutines project relies on bytecode instrumentation to make your coroutines work.
 Both Maven and Ant plugins are provided to instrument your code.
 Although your code can target any version of Java from Java 1.4 to Java 8, the Ant and Maven plugins that instrument your code will require Java 8 to run.

 **Maven Instructions**